RebelGuy/chat-mate/projects/server/readme.md

 ### `GET /accessible`
 *Current schema: 1.*

 Gets the ranks accessible to the current user.
-At the moment, it returns all Regular ranks.
+At the moment, it returns all Regular ranks and Punishment ranks.

 Returns data with the following properties:
 - `accessibleRanks` (`PublicRank[]`): The list of ranks accessible to the user.